MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 An acceptance tests should be small enough to validate a requirement.
 So these kind of tests can be executed inside the integration test, e2e test and especially after a release.

+### Smoke Tests

+Using these specification defined in form of a acceptance tests could also be used for exploration testing or `smoke testing`.
+That is querying Azure resources and checking properties against certain requirements or specifications.
+These tests are usually executed on a black box system to validate and check the state.

 ### Tests Phases

 These Unit and Integration tests could be grouped into the `build phase`, however some resource deployments might take a couple of hours, e.g. VNet Gateways (~25mins) etc..